junjizhi/fifo/README.md

   However, the usage is a bit complicated because
   - it has certain assumptions about how to use the data structure, e.g., list_for_each_entry(tmp, &frame_queue->list, list). tmp needs to be the struct type contains the list member declaration.
   - it needs to use the API calls to manipulate the data struct.
-That is, you can memorize a bunch of functions, e.g.,  list_for_each_entry, HASH_FIND_INT(), etc.
+That is, you need to memorize a bunch of functions, e.g.,  list_for_each_entry, HASH_FIND_INT(), etc.

 ## Credits
    list.h is copied from Kulesh Shanmugasundaram's site: